w3f/Grants-Program/applications/Syncra.md

 Backend: https://github.com/SyncraDAO/Liberum-Backend

-All developments within the Polkadot Grants Program will be open-sourced from day one on GitHub.
+All developments within the Web3 Foundation Grants Program will be open-sourced from day one on GitHub.
 ### Team GitHub Profiles

 - Przemysław Paczoski: https://github.com/Kodziak